AutoNation profit rises on strong new-car demand

-(Reuters) - AutoNation Inc (AN.N), the No. 1 U.S. auto retail group, reported a better-than-expected second-quarter profit on Thursday on robust demand for new vehicles.
+(Reuters) - AutoNation Inc (AN.N), the No. 1 U.S. auto retail group, reported a better-than-expected second-quarter profit on Thursday, thanks to robust demand for new vehicles.

-The company also reiterated that it expected new car sales in the U.S. to hit mid-14 million vehicles this year.
+The company, whose shares rose 2 percent in premarket trading, also reiterated that it expected new car sales in the U.S. to hit mid-14 million vehicles this year.

 “We continued to see a strong new vehicle selling environment in the second quarter, supported by genuine replacement demand, a healthy credit environment, and accelerated product offerings,” AutoNation Chief Executive Officer Mike Jackson said.